If you look for low volume custom aluminum extrusion parts or services, RapidDone can be one of your best options.

 RapidDone has strong CNC machining capability, so we can do precision post-machining in house for your custom extrusion parts at high quality and a fast lead time.

-Why should you choose custom aluminum extrusion services from us?
+Why should you choose custom aluminum extrusion services from us for both prototype and low volumn quantity?
 We are the leading manufacturing company that can offer you an outstanding solution at a competitive rate for your customized project.
 We can also offer a lot of secondary processes such as CNC milling, cutting, drilling, polishing, finishing, and more.
 We are sure that you can get your extruded parts that meet and exceed your expectations.

 RapidDone have a great team to make precision parts.
 Once you have a requirement for high precision aluminum extrusion parts, we can use our highly-skilled specialists and our precision machines to make it for you.